junxit/us-congress-bills-112/metadata.md

 - 2012-05-30 — Mr. Upton moved to suspend the rules and pass the bill, as amended.
 - 2012-05-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 5 (Roll no. 294). (text: CR H3192-3223)
 - 2012-05-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 5 (Roll no. 294).(text: CR H3192-3223)
+- 2012-06-04 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 420.